Icelandic language: Universal Declaration of Human Rights

 The following is a sample text of Article 1 of the Universal Declaration of Human Rights.
-Two major version are circulating: this is the one found on the United Nation's website and in an illustrated book co-edited by the Icelandic Human Rights Office and Iceland's Ministry of foreign affairs.
+Two major version are circulating: this is the one found on the United Nations website and in an illustrated book co-edited by the Icelandic Human Rights Office and Iceland's Ministry of foreign affairs.
 The first line is the orthographic version; the second is the International Phonetic Alphabet transciption; the third is the gloss.

 The second version by the United Nations Information Centre of Denmark is found on the OHCHR website.

 The North Wind and the Sun

 The following is a sample text consisting of the first sentence of the fable "The North Wind and the Sun".
 The first line is the orthographic version; the second is the International Phonetic Alphabet transciption; the third is the gloss.
 Recordings are available on Jo Verhoeven's personal website.